 When the Master Institute dissolved in 1971, Clara, Elizabeth and an informal group of singers decided to regroup under the name New Amsterdam Singers.
 From 1972-1978 NAS was in association with the Bloomingdale House of Music.
 In 1978 it became fully independent under the management of its own elected Board of Directors.

-All subscription concerts are performed in Manhattan at such locations as Merkin Hall, St. Ignatius Episcopal Church, the Episcopal Church of the Holy Trinity, Holy Trinity Lutheran Church, and Advent Lutheran Church.
+All concerts are performed in Manhattan at such locations as Broadway Presbyterian, Merkin Hall, St. Ignatius Episcopal Church, the Episcopal Church of the Holy Trinity, Holy Trinity Lutheran Church, and Advent Lutheran Church.
 The chorus has also performed at most of the city’s major halls, including Avery Fisher Hall, Alice Tully Hall and Carnegie Hall, and in Brooklyn, Queens, the Bronx, Washington, D.C., Westchester and New Jersey.